pippinbarr/combat-at-the-movies/process/process-journal.md

 I'm scrambling back into this saddle.
 Importantly, I've decided to make this game and its ideas the subject of a journal paper for /arts/ and a grant application, meaning I need to get my head back into it, feel like it's a good idea again, and generally improve and think about What It All Means.

 Probably the best way to do this is to restate my intentions, which I can probably do in the _why_ document, and to just get some more work done on the damn thing.

+---

+# Citizen Kaned (Tuesday, 28 July 2020, 15:58PM)

+Mostly anyway.

+It was good to actually work specifically on making a scene come together rather than my recent focus on the AI Tank which was boring and dissatisfying because writing a bad AI is just not a fun activity I suspect.
+Working on Citizen Kane made me think a bit more about a few things, which helps, and here are something I did/thought

+__Redrew the symbolic castle__ I had with a sort of loose attempt at the "actual" Xanadu from the movie.
+I was initially concerned about the resolution fo the tilemap in combination with the complexity of Xanadu, but in the end I think it perhaps works out, looking like a sprawling structure of some kind, and it's not inaccurate to the movie.
+A key here is that question of whether you're going for the spirit (in which case a symbolic castle is fine) or the actual thing (in which case it's "important" to have the proper castle represented, albeit within the confines of the tilemap's resolution and color palette).
+Both options have their merits and I think it's interesting that in the end I was able to (more or less subconsciously) split the movies about 50/50 between authentic and spirit.
+Both are worthwhile experimental modes.
+Funny that it comes up everywhere, from the overall design approach to the visual aesthetics and so forth.

+__Added point scoring when you remember Rosebud (by shooting)__.
+Now you shoot, it "fires off the memory" (ha ha!) and you say "Rooooosssseeebuuuuud" and then get a point for remembering.
+I guess that's justifiable if only in that you accurately recreated the scene, but perhaps there's also a kind of victory for Kane-tank himself in remembering?
+The mechanical fact of scoring a point is one of the few things we can leverage out of the Combat set of rules and representations, so it's nice to use it wherever possible.

+__Added instruction screens with text__.
+Added that to the whole game of course, but implemented it specifically for Citizen Kane for right now.
+The instruction is just "REMEMBER", which is nice because it contains no "spoilers" about Rosebud?
+I like that it's ambiguous and pairs so poorly with the shooting mechanic?
+(Other than synapses firing?
+Ha!)
+I should really think/check whether we should interpret Kane saying "Rosebud" as him remembering Rosebud or something else - there might be a better word.
+Whatever the word is, it gets straight to the heart of this project of representing more complex ideas in Combat.
+While of course, of course falling prey to just the same kinds of stupidities games suffer from when they have "Press X to pay respects" or similar, right?
+The fact you shoot and die, however, is what I think makes this worthwhile (as opposed to a cutscene or lame animation without consequence).

+__Added game over screen with text__.
+Uses the same code unsurprisingly.
+The game over when you remember is "YOU REMEMBERED ROSEBUD".
+Originally I'd thought it would just be "YOU REMEMBERED", but it actually typing it in I added ROSEBUD both for the blank comedy of it, but also because it actually solves the potential problem of players not having their audio on.
+It makes the game more playable, and I should probably think about whether there are ways to do similar signaling elsewhere - though perhaps Kane is the only one that relies so directly on a specific audio file?
+Well Taxi Driver too.

+__Added failure timer__ if you spend too long without shooting.
+Then YOU DIDN'T REMEMBER ROSEBUD (funny to remember Rosebud in the failure message).
+Definitely like that there's a fail state.

+A couple of extra thoughts to go on with...

+__Should you be able to move a bit?__ Currently all you can do is shoot, should you be able to thrash a little bit in your bed maybe?
+Just back and forth?
+In the movie he looks pretty damn incapacitated, but maybe just a wiggle between the three adjacent frames?

+__A Combat tank looks like a sled?__ I mean, it does.
+Is there some weird possibility of leveraging that?
+Having the enemy tank appear as if it's rosebud?
+Could it be hit by the bullet and also die (to emulate it being burned?).
+Or does that get too weird and abstract?
+Where would the Rosebud tank be?
+Why does Kane-tank then also look like a sled by implication?
+Suspect this doesn't work.